 Our Learning Support Team, led by Tracey Hoffrichter is exceptional in the way it offers that little extra to those students who need educational support.
-The support in 2020 was offered in a variety of ways through LSO's (Lutheran Schools Officers) providing additional help in and out of the classroom with individuals or small groups of students, thus providing additional support during school hours.
+The support in 2021 was offered in a variety of ways through LSO's (Lutheran Schools Officers) providing additional help in and out of the classroom with individuals or small groups of students, thus providing additional support during school hours.
 LSO's run programs supporting teachers by building their capacity to meet the individual and diverse needs of students, and to seek external professional support as necessary.
 Being able to provide the extra support to individuals' means maximizing a student's potential, resulting in enhanced progress, and improved results and self-esteem.
 The teachers appreciate the LSO support provided as it enables them to effectively differentiate curriculum and lowers the adult to student ratio.

-In 2020, the extracurricular program has consisted of a large number of extra opportunities provided for our students.
+In 2021, the extracurricular program has consisted of a large number of extra opportunities provided for our students.
 Though COVID challenged when camps were held, teachers and students still managed to fit these important outdoor education events in.

 - Weekly chapel

+- Weekly Whole School Assembly

 - Sports Day

 - End of term and year celebration of learning events

-- WILL Power program Healthy Eating

 - Year level camps and excursions

-- Reception excursions
+- o Reception excursions

-- \circ $\,$ Year 1 and 2 Sleepover $\,$
+- Year 1 and 2 Sleepover

 - Year 3/4 Streaky Bay

 - Year 5 Penong/Pt Sinclair

 - Year 6/7 Port Lincoln

-- Year 8/9/10 Adelaide; Kangaroo Island
+- Year 8/9/10 Flinders Ranges

-- Tcharkulda Rock run
+- Tcharkuldu Rock run

 - WCIAC

 - Reconciliation Day Cultural Day involving community members

 - NAIDOC Week

 - Harmony Day

 - ANZAC Day laying of the wreath

 - Year 10 Work Experience

-- ACER testing Literacy and Numeracy (R 10)
+- ACER testing Literacy and Numeracy (R - 10)

 - National Simultaneous Story Time

 - Footsteps Dance Workshop (R-5)

 - Science Week

 - Book Week

 - Swimming

-- SAPSASA

-- Year 8-9-10 visit to Immanuel College

-- Have a go Cricket clinics
+- SAPSASA- Football & Netball